 - Stop using cable

-How are payday loans calculated?
+How are payday loan interest rates calculated?

 To calculate the APR for your payday loan, all you need is your loan amount, the initial/rollover fee amount, and the number of days in the loan term.
 From there it’s simple arithmetic.